verrazzano/docs/content/en/docs/guides/migrate/install/cert-manager/_index.md

 - cert-manager
 - The Verrazzano [cert-manager-webhook-oci](https://github.com/verrazzano/cert-manager-webhook-oci) webhook for signing certificates using Let's Encrypt.
+- A ClusterIssuer used to sign certificates

-## Helm Install
+## Install cert-manager

-### Verrazzano chart overrides
-Verrazzano overrides the following chart values.

-#### Images
-Verrazzano overrides image registries, repositories, and image tags to install Oracle built-from-source images.
-Registry overrides are also applied when installing Verrazzano from a private registry (for example, in a disconnected network environment).

-#### Pod and container security
-Verrazzano overrides certain pod and container security settings to enhance the security of applications running in the cluster.
-For example, privilege escalation is disabled in pods to mitigate escalation attacks in a cluster.

-#### ClusterResourceNamespace
-Verrazzano sets the location for `ClusterIssuer` secrets used by cert-manager called the [clusterResourceNamespace](https://cert-manager.io/docs/configuration/#cluster-resource-namespace).
-This is the same namespace where cert-manager is installed by default but can be overridden when a custom certificate authority is used.

-#### Other
-Verrazzano overrides chart values for various other settings, including specifying memory and storage and requests, namespace, and so on.

-## Migration steps
-Follow these steps to install (or upgrade) and configure monitoring components.
-The result should be a cluster running a cert-manager instance with a `ClusterIssuer` that achieves near-equivalent functionality compared to the Verrazzano-installed cert-manager stack.

-### Installing cert-manager
+### Installing cert-manager using Helm
 **TBD**, will be installed as a first-class CNE module and not from the app catalog

-#### Override recipes
+### Helm Overrides recipes
 The following sections show you how to override certain cert-manager default settings.
+These overrides should be put into a file and passed into helm using the `-f` argument.

-##### Installing from a private registry
+#### Installing from a private registry
 **TBD** - need OCNE module private registry example

-##### Configuring pod and container security
+#### Configuring pod and container security
 Override pod and container security default settings to limit actions that pods and containers can perform in the cluster.
 These settings allow pods and containers to perform only operations that are needed for them to operate successfully, and mitigate security vulnerabilities, such as privilege escalation.

 For example, apply the following overrides when installing the cert-manager module in an OCNE 2.0 cluster to use security settings similar to those used by Verrazzano 1.6.